 But, before choosing the material, you should note that this layer is going to become a little bit soggy as the moisture not absorbed by the base layer is to be handled by the middle one.

-Here, synthetic materials have an edge over the natural ones because of their property to dry faster.
+Here, synthetic materials have the edge over the natural ones because of their property to dry faster.
 Although, material like fleece can do the job of keeping you dry and warm; but when it comes to windy weather, the winds can pass right through it and can make you feel chilly.

-When we talk about, synthetic material, it is breathable which helps in preventing your body from overheating, which is not a good situation either.
+When we talk about, synthetic material, it is breathable, which helps in preventing your body from overheating, which is not a good situation either.

 The best option is to pay for performance-grade technical fabrics.

-When it comes to water-resistant material, they are good for the weather where there is a slight drizzling of rain or snow and you are not in the mood to be outside for a long time.
+When it comes to water-resistant material, they are good for the weather where there is a slight drizzling of rain or snow, and you are not in the mood to be outside for a long time.

 Talking about breathability, which totally depends on how tightly the fibers of the material are woven?
 The non-breathable fabrics prove to be appropriate during windy weather and when you’ll like to stay dry.
 The drawback here is, you’ll sweat a lot in this material.